maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 ### Student must verify ### {#Student_must_verify}

-Specifies whether the student's input is presented back to them before scoring.
-Useful for complex algebraic expressions but not needed for constrained input like `yes`/`no`.
+Specifies whether the student's input is presented back to them before scoring as part of a two step validation process.
+Typically the student's mathematical expression is displayed in traditional form.
+This is useful for complex algebraic expressions but not needed for constrained input like `yes`/`no`.

-Experience strongly supports the use of verification by "validating" input whenever a student types in an expression.
-Errors will always be displayed and rejected as invalid.
+Experience strongly supports the use of this two step verification process.
+Errors will always be displayed and expressions with errors rejected as invalid.
 Potential response trees will not execute with invalid input.

+The next option controls how the validation feedback is displayed.
+Note, it is not possible to require a two-step validation but not show some validation feedback.

 ### Show validation ### {#Show_validation}